 All coaches at College Park High school agree with and adhere to the California Interscholastic Federation/North Coast Section Code of Conduct, Pursuing Victory With Honor and all other guidelines/expectations outlined in the College Park High School Coaches' Handbook.

-All coaches have also completed certifications in the following NFHS Courses.
+All coaches have also completed certifications in the following NFHS Courses. *NOTE-New course "Protecting Students From Abuse".
 Coaches must also maintain current certification in CPR/First-Aid/AED training.

 This page is designed to be a valuable, easy-to-use resource for all coaches at College Park High School.